We’re no longer hiring a fiscal intern.

 Hours & Compensation:

-To apply for this position please fill out this application which includes a place to upload your current resume.
-The application deadline is November 10, 2019.
+To apply for this position please fill out this application form which includes a place to upload your current resume.
+The application deadline is Sunday, November 10.

 The University of Wisconsin-Madison and the Morgridge Center for Public Service is committed to providing equal opportunity in employment and advancement to all qualified individuals and, in accordance with applicable federal and state statutes and regulations, to prohibit discrimination in employment on the basis of race, color, creed, religion, national origin, ancestry, age, sex, sexual orientation, gender identity, gender expression, marital status, pregnancy, genetic information, disability, military service, protected veteran status, honesty testing, arrest record, or conviction record.
 The equal employment opportunity policy covers all aspects of the employment relationship including, but not limited to, recruitment, interviewing, screening, testing, selection, placement, evaluation, transfer, promotion, tenure, compensation, benefits, training, layoff, and/or dismissal in all job titles.
 For more information about the Office for Equity and Diversity’s Affirmative Action Policy, visit http://www.oed.wisc.edu.